jacebenson/jace.pro/content/post/2019-09-28-what-are-syntax-macros/index.md

 You can change the code up so if you want to ensure a [`glideAjax`](https://sn.jace.pro/docs/scripting/glideajax/) call always uses some format like I use cause for me consistency is key.

-Additionally, because I dont believe anything is permanent online I'll include links and Wayback links to these next resources.
+Additionally, because I don't believe anything is permanent online I'll include links and Wayback links to these next resources.

 This *shark711* person form Australia has had a ["sn-syntax-editor-macro"](https://shark711.github.io/sn-syntax-editor-macro/)